What is Adynovate and how is it used?

 Dispose of all materials, including any leftover reconstituted ADYNOVATE product, in an appropriate container.

-1. Prepare a clean fl at surface and gather all the materials you will need for the infusion.
+- Prepare a clean flat surface and gather all the materials you will need for the infusion.

-- Check the expiration date, and let the vials with the ADYNOVATE concentrate and the Sterile Water for Injection, USP (diluent) warm up to room temperature.
+- Check the expiration date, and let the ADYNOVATE warm up to room temperature.

 - Wash your hands and put on clean exam gloves.
 If infusing yourself at home, the use of gloves is optional.

-- Inspect the contents of the product and diluent vials.
+- Open the ADYNOVATE package by peeling away the lid.
+Remove the ADYNOVATE from the package and visually inspect the contents of the product and diluent vial.
 The ADYNOVATE powder should be white to off-white in color and the diluent should not contain particles.
 Do not use if discoloration or particles are seen.

-8. Take off the blue cap from the BAXJECT II Hi-Flow device and connect the syringe.
-Use of a Luer-lock syringe is recommended.
-Be careful to not inject air.
+- Take off the blue cap from the housing and connect the syringe.
+Be careful to not inject air into the ADYNOVATE.

-10. If you are using more than one vial of ADYNOVATE, the contents of more than one vial may be drawn into the same syringe (Following Steps 1-9).
-You will need a separate BAXJECT II Hi-Flow device to mix each additional vial of ADYNOVATE.
-Apply a tourniquet and get the injection site ready by wiping the skin well with a sterile alcohol prep pad (or other suitable solution suggested by your healthcare provider or hemophilia center).
+- Apply a tourniquet and get the injection site ready by wiping the skin well with an alcohol swab (or other suitable solution suggested by your healthcare provider or hemophilia center).

-14. Remove the peel-off label from the ADYNOVATE vial and place it in your logbook.
+- Remove the peel-off label from blister lid and place it in your logbook.
 Clean any spilled blood with a freshly prepared mixture of 1 part bleach and 9 parts water, soap and water, or any household disinfecting solution.

-15. Dispose of the used vials and BAXJECT II Hi-Flow device in your hard-walled sharps container without taking them apart.
+- Do not recap the needle.
+Place needle, syringe and ADYNOVATE system in a hard-walled Sharps container for proper disposal.
 Do not dispose of these supplies in ordinary household trash.

 Important: Contact your healthcare provider or local hemophilia treatment center if you experience any problems.